 During World War I, Germans used the dogs to bring first aid to wounded soldiers after the battle, to stay near mortally injured soldiers and keep them company, deliver messages, or just as guard dogs.

-The German Shepherd Filax of Lewanno was honoured at Westminster in 1917 for bringing 54 wounded soldiers to safety in WWI.
+The German Shepherd Filax of Lewanno was honored at Westminster in 1917 for bringing 54 wounded soldiers to safety in WWI.

 Americans were so impressed with these canines that they brought some home and soon they became wildly popular.